godotengine/godot-docs/engine_details/editor/creating_icons.rst

 .. note::

-	To simplify designing process, you can use tools from this `unofficial project <https://github.com/OS-of-S/Inkscape-Tools-for-Godot-Editor-Designing>`__,
+	To simplify the design process, you can use tools from this `unofficial project <https://github.com/OS-of-S/Inkscape-Tools-for-Godot-Editor-Designing>`__,
 	that provides Godot palettes, which can be imported into Inkscape, and an Inkscape extension to check its look for different themes.